helm/helm/docs/using_helm.md

 ```
 $ helm search mysql
+NAME               	VERSION	DESCRIPTION
-stable/mysql
+stable/mysql  	0.1.0  	Chart for MySQL
-stable/mariadb
+stable/mariadb	0.5.1  	Chart for MariaDB
 ```

 Now you will only see the results that match your filter.
+MySQL is listed, of course, but so is MariaDB.
+Why?
+Because its full description relates it to MySQL:

+Why is
-Why is `mariadb` in the list?
-Because its package description.
+`mariadb` in the list?
+Because its package description relates it to MySQL.
 We can use `helm inspect chart` to see this:

 ```
 $ helm inspect stable/mariadb
-Fetched stable/mariadb-0.3.0.tgz to /Users/mattbutcher/Code/Go/src/k8s.io/helm/mariadb-0.3.0.tgz
+Fetched stable/mariadb to mariadb-0.5.1.tgz
 description: Chart for MariaDB
 engine: gotpl
 home: https://mariadb.org